CopterExpress/clover/docs/en/copterhack2022.md

      * team information (team name, city of residence, contacts: e-mail/username in Telegram, the list of team members);
      * project description (project idea, the potential outcomes, how will the Clover drone platform be used in your project).
 2. Add the information (point 1) to the Clover documentation site.
 Information about contributing an article to GitBook: https://clover.coex.tech/en/contributing.html#contributing-a-new-article
-3. Wait for feedback.
+3. Wait for feedback and look for your application in the section "Team applications".

+     * There are no restrictions on the age, education, and number of people in the team.

 ## Team applications

-     * applications will be published as they become available.
+     * Applications will be published as they become available.

-To read the articles of the CopterHack 2021 finalist teams, follow the link: https://clover.coex.tech/ru/copterhack2021.html